clownix/cloonix/xdoc/doc/clients.rst

 The menus for graph are all contextual, triggered by a right-click while on the cloonix object.
 The main menu is on the canvas.

-The choice of a cloonix guitem triggers its creation on the server and its representation appears on the canvas.
+The choice of a cloonix item triggers its creation on the server and its representation appears on the canvas.

-In the particular case of a **lan**, a double-click on it creates its selection to create a connection with another guitem.
-The selected lan has a purple color as long as it is selected, a single click on an interface of another guitem finishes the connection.
+In the particular case of a **lan**, a double-click on it creates its selection to create a line connection with another item.
+The selected lan has a purple color as long as it is selected, a single click on an endpoint finishes the connection by creating the line between the 2 elements.

+A complete connection connects two or more endpoints through a lan crossroad.
+The endpoints can be interfaces of vm/container or an interface of an a2b item or a tap, a nat or c2c.

 cloonix_cli